OfficeDev/office-js-docs-pr/docs/design/using-office-ui-fabric-react.md

 4. Ensure you are in the directory with the project files, and then run `npm start`.
 A browser window showing a spinner opens automatically.
 5. [Sideload your manifest](../testing/test-debug-office-add-ins.md) to view the full UI of the add-in.

-## Step 2 - Add a Fabric React component
+## Step 2 - Create a React component that uses Fabric React

-Next, add Fabric React components to your add-in.
-Complete the following steps to create a new React component, named `ButtonPrimaryExample`, that consists of a `Label` and `PrimaryButton` from Fabric React:
+Next, complete the following steps to create a new React component, named `ButtonPrimaryExample`, that consists of a `Label` and `PrimaryButton` from Fabric React:

 1. Open the project folder created by the Yeoman generator, and go to **src\taskpane\components**.
 2. In that folder, create a new file named **Button.tsx**.